akahu-io/akahu-sdk-js/docs/type-aliases/Account.md

 > `optional` **\_migrated**: `string`

-The identifier of this accounts predecessor.
+The identifier of this account's predecessor.
 This attribute is only present if the account has been migrated to an official open banking connection from a classic Akahu connection.